Ashok Leyland Logo

 The picture reminds:

 • The wheel is the main symbol of movement and machines.
-It is not simple but has impressive carved discs, indicating the car’s style and modern and fashionable design.
+It is not simple but has impressive carved discs, indicating the car’s style and modern, fashionable design.

-• The spinning wheel is part of the Indian flag as a sign of independence and the ability to produce the necessary goods for life.
+• The spinning wheel is part of the Indian flag, a symbol of independence and the ability to produce the necessary goods for life.
 It was chosen in honor of the country where the company is based.

-• The two parts of the tornado, spinning, mix and form a conglomerate, indicating the enterprise’s emergence through the merger of Ashok Motors and Leyland Motors in 1955.
+• The two parts of the tornado, spinning and mixing, form a conglomerate, indicating the enterprise’s emergence through the 1955 merger of Ashok Motors and Leyland Motors.
 A new firm has taken over the round badge from Leyland.

 • Target in a target.
 The company always hits the target with its developments.
 They fully meet customers’ needs, are well thought out, and are functional.